Kyle Miller

 ACA L2 Accreditation

-Connect with Kyle’s practice below
+Connect with Kyle’s practice below, or

 Kyle’s approach

-Hi, I’m Kyle — a relational psychotherapist offering individual therapy.
 I believe healing is a deeply personal journey, one that often begins when we feel lost in a dark wood, unsure of the way forward.
-In many ways, I see my role as being like a companion and support in that forest — accompanying you, listening closely, and walking alongside you as you explore your experiences in a safe, compassionate, and collaborative space.
+In many ways, I see my role as being like a companion and support in that place — accompanying you, listening closely, and walking alongside you as you explore your experiences in a safe, compassionate, and collaborative manner.

 My practice and style of therapy are well suited to support individuals experiencing depression, anxiety, trauma (including PTSD and complex PTSD), attachment challenges, and questions of self and identity.
-At the heart of my work is a belief in each person’s capacity for meaningful and lasting change by way of increased self-awareness, emotional understanding, and deeper relationships with ones self, and others.
-Together, we may explore how your family of origin, early development, and social or cultural context have shaped your ways of coping, relating to others, and relating to yourself, and work toward developing new ways of being and connecting.
+Together, we may explore how your family of origin, early development, and social and cultural context have shaped your ways of coping, relating to and with yourself and others, and work toward developing new ways of being and becoming.

-Alongside my professional training and research, my own experience of therapy has profoundly shaped my approach, reinforcing my belief in the value of investing in one’s own healing and the transformative potential of psychotherapy.
+In conjunction with my professional training and research, my own experience of therapy has profoundly shaped my approach, reinforcing my belief in the value of investing in one’s own healing and the transformative potential of psychotherapy.

 Areas of interest